Score specification reference

 name: string

-• name: specifies a string that can describe your Workload.
+• name: a string that describes your workload.

 Workload example